Pranaam-poojary/Hackathon/README.md

 ##  Overview
 This project is an **online examination portal** designed to address the challenges of cheating during online exams.
-By implementing advanced anti-cheating measures, the platform ensures a fair and secure environment for both students and examiners.
+By implementing anti-cheating measures, the platform ensures a fair and secure environment for both students and examiners.

 ##  Features